 Marker series.
 This marker is included in the Maryland Civil War Trails marker series.

 Location.
 39° 16.786′ N, 77° 18.869′ W. Marker is in Hyattstown, Maryland, in Montgomery County.
 Marker is at the intersection of Frederick Road (Maryland Route 355) and Hyattstown Mill Road, on the right when traveling north on Frederick Road.
+Located at the north entrance to Little Bennett Regional Park.
 Touch for map.
-Located at the north entrance to Little Bennett Regional Park.
 Marker is in this post office area: Clarksburg MD 20871, United States of America.
+Touch for directions.